Gardening/Greenery/Garden Insects | My Indoor and Outdoor Photography

 Newly hatched paper kite butterfly

-As the butterflies emerge from their cocoons, I get to see them take their maiden voyage.
+As the butterflies emerge from their cocoons, I get to witness butterflies maiden flight outside.

 Butterfly feeder

 What sort of food do butterflies consume?
-In addition to the nectar of the flowers, which is more invigorating for them, butterflies will consume anything that can be dissolved in water.
-However, kite butterflies of this kind have a preference for sweet fruits such as ripe mangoes, bananas, watermelon, and so on.
-You’ll find all of the butterflies’ favorite fruits right here in this area.
+In addition to the nectar of the flowers which is more nutritious for them however, kite butterflies have a preference for sweet fruits such as ripe mangoes, bananas, watermelons to name a few.
+You’ll find all of the butterflies favorite fruits right here.

-At home, we also have our own backyard garden, which is frequented in the morning by honeybees, dragonflies, and butterflies.
-However, in modern times and especially when it rains, we do not have a weatherproof enclosure for the butterflies, which causes them to fly away.
+At home, we also have our own backyard garden which is frequented in the morning by honeybees, dragonflies, and butterflies but when it rains, we do not have a weatherproof enclosure for the butterflies, it is just a free and natural habitat.

 Paper Kite Butterfly

-These dazzling insects have a certain endearing quality to them, perhaps it’s their rainbow of colors or the fact that they serve a useful purpose by pollinating flowers; either way, I can’t take my eyes off of them.
+These dazzling insects have a certain endearing quality perhaps, it’s their rainbow of colors or the fact that they serve a useful purpose by pollinating flowers either way, I can’t take my eyes off of them.

 Feeding time